 3. The Sidekick

 Sidekicks have been popularized by the comic book medium, but the idea has existed for much longer.
 The sidekick’s main role is to offer the hero a way to stay grounded despite all the obstacles they’re facing.
+This might be through comic relief or through cautionary advice (or both).
 The sidekick lacks whatever fundamental value has put the hero on their path—perhaps they’re not as brave, or not as strong, or not the “chosen one”—and they don’t carry the weight of the world in the same way.
 What they can do is offer a light in the darkness when your hero begins to lose some integral piece of themselves.
 Your sidekick keeps the hero from getting too close to the edge.

 Other examples of sidekicks include Friday from Robinson Crusoe and Ron Weasley from Harry Potter.